 It’s never too early to start donating your resources and helping those less fortunate this holiday season.
-Although it seems as if we’re rounding a corner from this time last year, many are still in dire need of a hand.
 From winter coats to toys for kids, we’ve rounded up several ways to give back in Dallas this year.

 We will keep adding to the list as we find more opportunities to give back.

 Shop now for Dallas Children’s Advocacy Center’s “Holiday of Hope” giving program.
 DCAC provides donations to children affected by child abuse.
 New, unwrapped toys and gifts, such as books, pajamas, blankets, coats, and toys (for ages 3 to 4 years old) will be due by Friday, December 8.
 Individuals are also able to host a Toy Drive or make a monetary donation.

 The Salvation Army Angel Tree at Galleria Dallas is currently open on Level 1, near Guest Services, through December 2.
 Drive-through drop-off will take place December 1 and 2 in the driveway near Grand Lux Café.